Bengali nationalism: Six point movement issue

 After 1966 the six point's movement gave East Bengal people the confidence and belief for the autonomous movement, election in 1970, and in the liberation war.
 In reality, there was no hint in the six point's movement of being separated from Pakistan.
 Moreover, Sheikh Mujib never mentioned such separation or possibility of the separation.
 If we look at the depth of the six point's movement, we see that first two points were about the regional autonomy of East Pakistan.
 The next three points were to remove the disparity between the two wings of Pakistan.
-The last point was to ensure he defense of East Pakistan.
+The last point was to ensure he defence of East Pakistan.
 However, these six-points were not accepted by the West Pakistan.

 After the six point's movement, the history has seen another important event in East Pakistan's history.
 As the six-points movement got no approval from West Pakistani authority, and moreover, they conspired against the major political leaders of East Pakistan.
 This case also holds an important meaning in East Pakistan's history, known as Agartala Conspiracy Case.
 This mass upsurge had objectives of freeing the political leaders and removing the military rulers.
 This upsurge was one of the landmarks in East Pakistani history.
 This mass upsurge developed the grown nationalism in the East Pakistani people.
 People from all over the East Pakistan joined this upsurge.